cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

 ## News
+* [Sep, 2022] Our paper "Pruning has a disparate impact on model accuracy" was accepted to NeurIPS 2022.
-* [August, 2022] I will serve as Program Committee Member for AAAI 2023 and AAMAS 2023
+* [Aug, 2022] I will serve as Program Committee Member for AAAI 2023 and AAMAS 2023
-* [July, 2022] Congrats !
+* [Jul, 2022] Congrats !
 We won the The  2022 Caspar Bowden PET Award for Outstanding Research in Privacy.
 [Link](https://petsymposium.org/award/winners.php)
-* [June, 2022] I will give a talk on "Differential privacy and fairness for learning and decision problems"  at MILA (Quebec Institute for Learning Algorithms)
+* [Jun, 2022] I will give a talk on "Differential privacy and fairness for learning and decision problems"  at MILA (Quebec Institute for Learning Algorithms)
 * [May, 2022]  Check out our new paper "Pruning has a disparate impact on model accuracy" submitted to NeurIPS 2022.
 See [here](https://arxiv.org/abs/2205.13574)
-* [April, 2022]
+* [Apr, 2022]
     *  Our paper on scalable private fair models submitted to ECML PKDD 2022

     * Our survey paper  "Differential Privacy and Fairness in Decisions and Learning Tasks: A Survey" was accepted to IJCAI 2022 Survey track.
 See you in Austria this summer.